 THC can be detected in blood or urine but diagnosis is generally based on unmistakable clinical signs as well as history from the owner.
 The signs are quite textbook, and this is such a common occurrence that our receptionists have learned to pick them out, bringing these pets to the treatment area saying, "looks like we have another pot dog."
 I myself treat several of these toxicities a month.

-More than 95 percent of the veterinary patients seen for marijuana ingestion are dogs, and almost all exposed animals will exhibit neurological signs.
+More than 95 percent of the veterinary patients seen for marijuana toxicity are dogs, and almost all exposed animals will exhibit neurological signs.
 The most common clinical signs we see are incoordination, urine dribbling, drooling, low body temperature and an increased response to stimulation.
 At higher doses, dogs can suffer from hallucinations with barking or agitation.
 Seizures, low or high heart rates, respiratory depression and possible progression to a coma can also occur.

 Your veterinarian may also elect to administer activated charcoal, which will help reduce the amount of THC absorbed.
 Subcutaneous fluids are often given to help prevent dehydration during the recovery period.